gitkraken/gitlens-docs/gitlens/gitlens-plus.md

 ### Deep Linking

-Deep Links are links that can be used to open up a ref within the Commit Graph of GitLens.
+Deep Links are links that can be used to open up a resource within the Commit Graph of GitLens.
 This provides the ability to easily share specific remote repositories, commits, branches, and tags.
-To generate a deep link right-click the desired ref, hover over _Share_ and select _Copy Link to \<ref\>_.
+To generate a deep link right-click the desired resource, hover over _Share_ and select _Copy Link to \<resource\>_.

 <img src="/wp-content/uploads/gl-deep-link.png" class="img-bordered img-responsive center">